gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

     - version: 1.10.0
 ```

-Before this change, your shoot cluster specification looked like this:
+Before this change, the shoot cluster specification looked like this:

 ```yaml
 spec: